Frijol/climate-change/GLOSSARY.md

 ## tidal stream generator
 underwater turbines for tidal power

+## tipping point
+in the context of climate change, a singular event (typically triggered by global warming) which rapidly accelerates global warming

 ## TOU
 time of use, a utility power billing scheme to correlate the price of electricity with its supply/demand economics (electricity is more expensive at times of day with historically high demand)